Potassium: benefits, dosage, contraindications

 full-leaffull-leaffull-leaffull-leaf

 Potassium is an essential element in physiological processes, including nerve impulse transmission, contraction of cardiac, smooth, and skeletal muscles, gastric secretion, renal function, tissue synthesis, and carbohydrate synthesis.
-European health authorities (EFSA, European Food Safety Authority and the European Commission) have assessed that dietary supplements containing potassium could contribute to the normal functioning of the nervous system, normal muscle functioning, neuromuscular transmission, and maintenance of normal blood pressure.
+European health authorities (EFSA, European Food Safety Authority and the European Commission) have concluded that food supplements containing potassium can contribute to the normal functioning of the nervous system, to the normal functioning of muscles and neuromuscular transmission, and to the maintenance of normal blood pressure.

 Usages associés